-The day when anti-corruption principals went overseas to Africa, Asia, and Latin America to find corruption is an anachronism.
-Investigators that still continue to undertake such quests are not breaking any new grounds.
+The Covid-19 pandemic phenomenon caught the world “unprepared.”
+The unpreparedness was part-corruption, a perilous avoided cost that hit everyone but the super-rich.
+[Post-] Covid-19, corruption has developed into a questionable research discipline.
+Someone will soon cut most of its funding for good reason.
+Finding corruption in Abuja, New Delhi, or Rio de Janeiro is sexier and more acceptable than hacking it in London or Washington DC.
+When others do it… when we do it… The days when anti-corruption principals went overseas to Africa, Asia, and Latin America to find corruption are long gone.
+Investigators that continue to undertake such quests are not breaking any new ground.
 Corruption is everywhere, though not equivalent.
-The corrupt officials and criminals operating abroad keep their money in “safe havens” just a few miles from where you live.
-Only the researchers and investigators who dare expose corruption in OECD countries, as it relates to its practice overseas, are still relevant watches.
+The corrupt officials and criminals operating abroad keep their money in safe havens a few miles from where you live.
+Only the researchers and investigators who dare expose corruption in OECD countries, as it relates to its practice abroad, are still relevant watches.
 How far can they go?
-We must not discount their work, but can we support them?
+We must not diminish their work, but can we uphold them?

-The day of the existentialists has faded.
-People no longer worry about the meaning-of-life.
-It stares them in the face always.
-Nor do they continue to agree with nihilists and existentialists that proclaim “life” is meaningless or purposeless.
-The procession of bills payment by itself beat the existentialists and their sympathisers into oblivion.
-Economic utility expressed as profit, high income, and plutocracy are the things that overwhelming make up the meaning-of-life under our current orthodoxy.
+The day of the existentialists has faded and no longer suffices for individual hope.
+People no longer worry themselves concerning the meaning-of-life.
+It stares them in the face as only their conscience could.
+Nor do they continue to agree with nihilists and existentialists that proclaim life is meaningless or purposeless.
+The procession of bills payment to shore up avoided costs by itself beat the existentialists and their sympathisers into oblivion.
+Economic utility expressed as profit, high income, and plutocracy are the meaning-of-life under our current rule.
 It has become our ideal “way of life”, most aspire to it without choice.
-If you lack money, try to make a sum if you can and see if your life will not gain true meaning.
+If you lack money, try to make a fortune and your life will gain true meaning.
 If you are wealthy, earning another million or billion will give deeper meaning to your life.

-Alas, the day of good governance as prescribed and rooted in enforceable institutions too is long gone.
-The Good guys run everything as they think best; for cost and profit, for allowances and disallowances, for risk and choice.
-Discretion is everything, not the rule-book.
-Citizens increasingly take on the blame for a state’s misgovernance and have to pay for it.
-Good governance has thus subsumed every facet of corruption into its mechanisms.
-Transparency, accountability, participation, fair media, fair elections, public goods and moral spaces are now the stuff of much humour and deception.
-They are the best examples of contrary institutions.
+Alas, times when enforceable institutions were the root that shaped governance and nations are on their last leg.
+The Good Guys run everything as they think best, not as the people need.
+They do it for cost avoidance and profit, for allowances upwards and disallowances downwards, for shared risk and privatised benefit.
+Discretion is everything.
+The rule-book and the law are now mere blackboards.
+Corridors of power are supermarkets.
+Shoppers can match every thousand saved by voters with a billion.
+Yet, voting citizens take on the blame for a nation’s misgovernance and must pay for its rulers’ poor choices.
+Governance has thus subsumed every facet of corruption into its core mechanisms, as money dictates.
+Transparency, accountability, participation, fair media, fair elections, public goods, and moral spaces are now the stuff of spin and memes.
+Such are the best examples of contrary institutions.

 Imagine three farms owned by an Overseer.
 The first has eight lions partitioned from a thousand capybaras.
 Next, fifteen goats partitioned from a yam-barn stocked with five thousand free yams.
 The third has thirty chickens locked out from a storehouse with a thousand bags of corn.
 Few rules the Overseer uses on the farms to avoid overregulation; “lions–thou shall not eat the capybaras, goats–thou shall not eat the yams, and chickens–thou shall not eat the corn.”
-But these same predators understand that the best thing they can do in life is to increase their “utility” by eating the foods forbidden to them by the Overseer himself.
-And we are aware the predators have a natural appetite for the forbidden foods.
+These predators live to increase their “utility” by eating foods forbidden to them by the Overseer himself.

-The lions, goats and chickens soon learn that nothing happens to them of significance when they eat the forbidden foods, they are “favourites.”
-Mild penalties such as being deprived of a day’s lunch for feeding on twelve lambs is the deterrent incentive.
-If a fox, caiman, eagle or wild cat attempted to eat the capybaras, yam, or corn, they receive severe punishment or even get killed.
+The lions, goats and chickens soon learn that nothing happens to them of significance when they eat the forbidden foods.
+They are “favourites.”
+Mild penalties, such as being deprived of a day’s lunch for feeding on two lambs, is the deterrent incentive.
+If a fox, caiman, eagle, or wild cat attempted to eat the capybaras, yam, or corn, they receive severe punishment or even capital punishment.
+Within, the punishments for eating forbidden foods increases sharply as you go down the food chain.
+Chickens can go without food for three days for breaking a bag of corn.
 The Overseer’s style of good governance of the farm’s foods and favourites is shoddy.
 Its discipline is too selective and partisan; it privileges a few but crushes the rest, even if they are starving.
 The populations and appetites of the predators increase, but the Overseer remains the same.